 Nestled in the heart of Andalucia, rumour has it this little, historic town received its name because it gets so hot you can fry an egg on the pavement.

-Just an hour’s drive from Sevilla, Écija is famously dubbed among Spaniards as the hottest part of the country – where forecasters predicted temperatures soaring to 48C.
+Just an hour’s drive from Sevilla, Écija is famously dubbed among Spaniards as the hottest part of the country – where temperatures soared to above 48C in the sun.

 But how do the locals cope?